M.Sc. in Traditional Chinese Medicine (TCM)

 There will be a minimum of 20 students.
 After approval through the suitability procedure, successful applicants will be informed that their approval is only valid in the event that the minimum number of participants is reached by the effective date.
 Should this minimum number of participants not be reached by the defined effective date, this course of studies will not be offered in this semester.
 The applicant has no claim for the realization of this course of studies.

-Application for the WS16/17 may be made immediately and until Mai 31.
+Application for the WS18/19 may be made from April 1. and until Mai 15.

 A fee of €4,200.- per semester will be charged for the postgraduate master’s course in Traditional Chinese Medicine.